bellaliu2023/The-Physics-Grid/software/waves-and-acoustics.md

   ![PolarPatternPlotter](https://camo.githubusercontent.com/33b3197ffd6fc82aa8e0bc71d2af3ab4057955c8ebb57544dfe72b3c949423be/687474703a2f2f7777772e73636f74746861776c65792e636f6d2f7070702f73637265656e73686f745f7265616c5f736d35372e6a7067)

 - [python-acoustics](https://github.com/python-acoustics/python-acoustics) - A Python library aimed at acousticians

+- [talk-physics-of-sounds](https://github.com/iblech/talk-physics-of-sounds) - The physics of sounds: experiments with basic Linux tools

+- [Wave](https://github.com/william-herring/wave) - Wave is an app for viewing sound in waveforms (commonly known as sound waves) and constructing soundwaves with a visual editor.
+It also features educational resources and online capabilities such as publication of waves for others to use.

 - [wavefront](https://sourceforge.net/projects/wavefront/) - Wavefront is a programme for simulating 2D acoustic systems, with a particular emphasis on determining wavefront shapes at the mouths of horns.It accepts CAD drawings in DXF format and produces animated displays of wave propagation as well as exporting various data as text files.It is GPL software and runns on Linux and Windows.